How to Install a Brick Backsplash in the Kitchen

 A brick backsplash in the kitchen is unique and eye-catching.
 It makes a good backsplash, and it's easy to install when using veneer options.
 It is also easy to clean using handwashing dish soap as long as it has been coated with a polyurethane sealant.
 Meanwhile, a brick backsplash grabs your attention and conveys an air of timeless permanence.
 It's a welcome departure from ceramic, glass, or stone tile or countertop material extensions.

 Read on for the instructions on how to build a brick backsplash using veneer brick.
 Also, learn more about using faux brick panels and why building a backsplash with real bricks is not recommended.

-A brick backsplash is a hard covering for the wall behind kitchen countertops.
-It has both decorative and functional.
+A brick backsplash is a hard covering for the wall behind the kitchen countertops.
+It is decorative and functional.
 As decor, a brick backsplash creates a solid, classic look.
 Functionally, a brick backsplash protects the wall from damage with its hard, thick covering.

 Types of Materials to Use

 |Face Size||2 to 2 1/4 inches high by 8 inches long||27 inches high by 48 inches long|

 |Thickness||1/4 inch||5/8 to 3/4 inch|